 Hero’s Journey™ is our award-winning life coaching programme for young men (aged 15 to 25) in prison.
-It has been proven to reduce young men’s violence in prison, and reoffending after their release.
+It has been proven to contribute towards a reduction in violence and reoffending.

 What is life coaching in prison?